Rising junior Demarion Watson-Saulsberry's high ceiling gets Gophers' attention

 "I really like Minnesota," he said.
 "They have a really good facility, a new facility.
 They have new coaches who already believe in me like Ben Johnson.
 They were telling me they really like my game.
 They think it fits the style of play at Minnesota and the culture they're building there.
 They said my freshman year I could be a really big part of that."

 Stanford offered Watson-Saulsberry a scholarship this spring.
 He's also considering Missouri, the first high major program to offer last year.
-Ranked as a four-star recruit by 247Sports.com, he's anticipating other schools to enter the mix after the spring.
+Ranked as a four-star recruit by 247Sports.com's composite rankings, he's continuing to hear from other schools, including Iowa State and Purdue.

 During a recent AAU practice, Watson-Saulsberry's versatility was on display as he guarded Minnehaha Academy and Gonzaga 7-foot recruit Holmgren.
-The nation's No. 1 senior had to earn every basket against Watson-Saulsberry's athleticism and length.
+The nation's No. 1 senior had to earn every basket against Watson-Saulsberry's athleticism and length with a 7-foot wingspan.

-In the open floor, Watson-Saulsberry rises elbow above-the-rim for emphatic slams.
-He loves to pull up for jump shots but adding nearly 20 pounds and strength helped him play through contact on drives into the lane.
+In an up-tempo style, Watson-Saulsberry's hard to defend in his own right.
+He can rise quickly for emphatic slams and blocks.
+He loves to pull up for jump shots beyond the arc.
+Adding over 20 pounds (from 175 to nearly 200 in a year) helps him play through contact on drives into the lane.

 Last October, Richard Pitino offered Watson-Saulsberry, hoping he found the next Amir Coffey, who starred for the Gophers two years ago before signing with the Los Angeles Clippers.